Overview for Lovcen and Kotor Bay Short Break

 - Daily luggage transport to next hotel of one bag of up to 25 kg per person

-- All internal ground transfers and baggage transfers as listed in itinerary
+- All internal ground transfers and baggage transfers as listed in the itinerary

 - 24/7 assistance by phone